Termi303/CELFS/Files/Documents/FINAL PORTFOLIO/DevelopmentTesting.md

 **Database**

-The functions for communicating with the database is unit tested.
+The functions for communicating with the database are unit tested.
 We're storing the criteria for each piece of work in tables, so we know what each query should return and can assert whether it actually does what it's supposed to.

 **Continuous Integration**